View on the way down from Dream Lake RMNP

 Best Time to Visit Rocky Mountain National Park

 The ideal time to visit Rocky Mountain National Park is between June and September.
 This is when the weather is best for hikes and Trail Ridge Road is typically open.
 However, if you want to avoid the crowds, consider a visit in May or October.
+The park is one of the best places to see fall colors in Colorado, especially between mid-September to the 1st week in October (though this varies by year).
 For those who enjoy winter sports, visiting RMNP in winter is wonderful for snowshoeing, winter hikes cross-country skiing, and winter photography.

 Keep in mind that Trail Ridge Road, which connects the east and west sides of the park, is only open when it is clear of snow.
 When it’s closed, you can visit the east side of the park and drive around to the west side though this is not ideal.
 The drive takes 3.5-4.5 hours.
 It’s better than to pick one side of the park to visit.